-For DIRECTV users that choose to go with the DIRECTV TiVo receiver there may be a question as to how many receivers are needed for a home.
-Since the TiVo device does not allow for recording and watching in any room of the house with a single receiver, some homeowners do desire more than one TiVo receiver.
-Additionally some homeowners choose to have more than one TiVo device if they are going to require multiple programs to be recorded during the same time slot.
-There are; however, other options for clients of DIRECTV as far as mix and matching receivers.
-Simply because one DIRECTV receiver is a TiVo device, does not mean that all receivers should be TiVo devices.
-In fact, when purchasing a number of the programming options already covered, users have the choice to have a TiVo receiver in addition to an HD receiver to place in another room of the home.
+For DIRECTV users that choose to go with the DIRECTV TiVo receiver, there may be a question as to how many receivers are needed for a home.
+Since the TiVo device does not allow for recording and watching in any room of the house with a single receiver, some homeowners desire additional TiVo receivers.
+Further, some homeowners choose to have more than one TiVo device so they can record multiple programs during the same time slot.
+There are; however, other options for clients of DIRECTV as far as mixing and matching receivers.
+Simply because one DIRECTV receiver is a TiVo device does not mean that all receivers should be TiVo devices.
+In fact, when purchasing a number of the programming options already covered, users have the choice to have a TiVo receiver in addition to an HD receiver for other rooms in the home.

 Possible Drawbacks to Using the DIRECTV TiVo Device

-There are certainly a number of benefits to using the DIRECTV TiVo device in that it not only allows for scheduled recordings but it also allows for access to on demand programming and customizable programming.
-This receiver is certainly not for everyone however since it does not provide a number of features that are present in the more advanced receivers.
-Users that are looking for the ability to record more than two shows at one time are often let down by the TiVo since it does not have this feature.
-Additionally users cannot pause their programming to continue watching from another room of the house using the TiVo receiver.
-While these drawbacks are a nuisance for some users, they can be easily overcome by customers that research their options and know what they are getting in to with the TiVo device.
+There are certainly a number of benefits to using the DIRECTV TiVo device; it not only allows for scheduled recordings, but it also allows for access to on demand and customizable programming.
+This receiver is certainly not for everyone, since it lacks a number of features of the more advanced receivers.
+Users that are looking to record more than two shows at one time are often let down by the TiVo.
+Users also cannot pause their programming to continue watching from another room.
+While these drawbacks are a nuisance for some users, some customers do not need these features and are fine with the TiVo device.

-The biggest drawback to the TiVo device that is perhaps less able to be overcome by users is the additional fee charged for TiVo use.
-Unfortunately for many who have already committed to a TiVo receiver package, the monthly fee for TiVo service is not widely publicized.
-This little surprise generally comes with a fee of $5 for use of the TiVo service in addition to a service fee of $20 per month for having an advanced receiver.
-So while users may think that they are getting the best price possible when they commit to their contract, they often find themselves spending an additional $25 a month and are locked in to a two year contract.
+The biggest drawback to the TiVo device is the additional fee charged for TiVo use.
+Unfortunately for many who have already committed to a TiVo receiver package, there is a monthly $5 fee for TiVo service (in addition to the $20 service fee for an advanced receiver) which is not widely publicized.
+So while users may think that they are getting the best price possible when they commit to their contract, they often find themselves spending an additional $25 a month and are locked in to a two-year contract.

 Is DIRECTV TiVo For You?

 Deciding which DIRECTV receiver is best for you and your family is a personal decision.
-It is important not only to discuss what programming features your family would like to subscribe to but additionally, what features they would like from a satellite receiver.
-If your family’s needs and budget match up with the TiVo then it is certainly a reliable option for more than standard television programming.
-Regardless of which receiver you and your family choose to go with however, it is crucial to always pay attention to small print and fees that may apply throughout or even after any contract commitment.
+It is important not only to discuss what programming features your family would like, but to decide which features they would like from a satellite receiver.
+If your family’s needs and budget match up with the TiVo, then it is certainly a reliable option for more than standard television programming.
+Regardless of which receiver you and your family choose, it is crucial to pay attention to small print and fees that may apply throughout or even after any contract commitment.

 How is DirectTV with Tivo different from Tivo as a Standalone program

-Both Tivo and DirectTV have been on the market for a long time now.
-They are different services altogether, but combined they can be quite a potent mix of entertainment media.
+Both TiVo and DIRECTV have been on the market for a long time.
+They are different services altogether, but combined, they can be quite a potent mix of entertainment media.

-For those of you unfamiliar with these services, you may be missing out on quite an amazing television experience, far different than simply flipping channels as most are used to.
+For those of you unfamiliar with these services, you may be missing out on an amazing television experience that is far different from channel surfing.

-Do you need both services though?
-DirectTV with Tivo is about as comprehensive as it gets, but what about Tivo alone?
+Do you need both services?
+DIRECTV with TiVo is about as comprehensive as it gets, but what about TiVo alone?
 How do these two stack up?

 What is Tivo?

-Tivo, in its most simple form, is what is known as a digital video recorder or “DVR”.
-Tivo is simply a large data storage unit or hard drive that connects to the source of your television data, be that cable or satellite dish provider.
-When Tivo is installed, you have the capability to have it record shows for your viewing pleasure on demand.
-When your desired show comes on, Tivo recognizes it and begins recording so that you can see it at a later date.
+TiVo, in its most simple form, is what is known as a digital video recorder or “DVR”.
+TiVo is simply a large data storage unit or hard drive that connects to the source of your television data, be that cable or satellite dish provider.
+When TiVo is installed, you have the capability to have it record shows for your viewing pleasure on demand.
+When your desired show comes on, TiVo recognizes it and begins recording so that you can see it at a later date.
 What makes it even more appealing is that you have the ability to either fast forward through advertisements and commercials, or simply omit them from the recording altogether.
-In its early days, Tivo was revolutionary in allowing media viewers to only watch the shows that they wanted to, watch them on their own schedule, and also streamline the experience by eliminating unwanted ads.
-A simply brilliant design that meets all the consumer needs.
+In its early days, TiVo was revolutionary in allowing media viewers to only watch the shows that they wanted to, watch them on their own schedule, and to streamline the experience by eliminating unwanted ads.
+A simply brilliant design that met all of the consumer needs.

 But that is not all Tivo does anymore.
-Other companies have entered the DVR marketplace, DirectTV included, and can give you the ability to record your favorite programs just as Tivo does.
-So Tivo has had to add to their value set by making their service a stand-alone multimedia provider.
-In addition to the hardware containing a massive hard drive, it also has the ability to connect to the internet and stream in content straight to your television.
+Other companies have entered the DVR marketplace, DIRECTV included, and can give you the ability to record your favorite programs just as TiVo does.
+So TiVo has had to add to their value set by making their service a stand-alone multimedia provider.
+In addition to the hardware containing a massive hard drive, it also has the ability to connect to the internet and stream content straight to your television.

 Streaming video and data is a true frontier of the data age.
 Companies like Netflix, Hulu, and Amazon all have streaming video functions that you can access from your computer as well as other in-home devices.
-Consumers love the fact that they can browse literally thousands of choices and simply click on what they want to see, and immediately have it playing before them.
-Now their Tivo boxes can do that as well.
+Consumers love the fact that they can browse literally thousands of choices and simply click on what they want to see.
+Now their TiVo boxes can do that as well.

 So What About Tivo and DirecTV Together?

-DirecTV with Tivo also offers over seven thousand channels of on-demand programming.
+DIRECTV with TiVo also offers over seven thousand channels of on-demand programming.
 Similar to streaming video, on-demand is available on almost every major cable and dish provider and allows the user to simply select any program they want and play it immediately.
 The content is determined by the provider itself and is generally subject to change.
-Combined with DirecTV and their impressive channel offering, this is more content than really any user could sift through and make total use of.
+But combined with DIRECTV and their impressive channel offering, this is more content than any user could sift through and use.

-Additional features that Tivo brings to the table with DirecTV are more smart service oriented than nuts-and-bolts hardware function.
-Tivo has the ability to track your usage, observe the programs you like and dislike, and make suggestions for your moving forward.
-Tivo also catalogues and categorizes every channel and every show made available to its impressive computer power.
-So, you do not have to simply search for the title of a show, you can think of your favorite actor or actress, type it into the Tivo search engine, and it will pull back every title it has access to and list it for your neatly.
-It can also make suggestions of other programs based on your search.
+TiVo brings some additional “smart” features to the table when coupled with DIRECTV.
+TiVo has the ability to track your usage, observe the programs you like and dislike, and make suggestions.
+TiVo also catalogs and categorizes every channel and every show it offers. so you can search for a title or an actor and type it into the TiVo search engine and provide you with an organized and neat list.
+It can also suggest other programs based on your search.